 For a severe allergic reaction, you may need an emergency injection of epinephrine and to visit the emergency room.
-Many people with allergies carry an epinephrine autoinjector (EpiPen, Auvi-Q).
+Many people with allergies carry an epinephrine autoinjector (EpiPen, Auvi-Q, others).
 This device is a syringe and concealed needle that injects a single dose of medication when pressed against your thigh.

 Know how to use your autoinjector

 If your doctor has prescribed an epinephrine autoinjector:

 - Carry it with you at all times.
 It may be a good idea to keep an extra autoinjector in your car and in your desk at work.

 - Always replace it before its expiration date.
 Out-of-date epinephrine may not work properly.

 - Ask your doctor to prescribe a backup autoinjector.
 If you misplace one, you'll have a spare.